 The World Travel & Tourism Council warned that the taxes could hit Australian tourism hard and were not actually meant to protect the environment at all, with president and chief executive David Scowsill declaring that “axes should not be imposed purely as at revenue generating exercise for the central government.”

-“The Australian Government already makes $650 million per annum from the Passenger Movement Charge of $47 per passenger,” he insisted.
+“The Australian Government already makes $650 million per annum from the Passenger Movement Charge of $47 per passenger,” he insisted in 2011.

 “It seems counter-productive to unilaterally impose a carbon tax as an additional burden to the industry, as it will mean inevitable price rises for consumers and a consequential dampening of demand for travel.”